Fees & Tuition

-The enrollment fee for California residents (as defined in the Education Code) is $46 per unit for California residents; additional $208 per unit for non-residents.
+The enrollment fee for California residents (as defined in the Education Code) is $46 per unit of credit; additional $265 per unit for non-residents.
 The District reserves the right to adjust the enrollment fee based on changes in State legislation.
 Fees may be charged retroactively if a change in fees occurs.

-The nonresident tuition for out-of-state residents is $237 per unit, in addition to the enrollment fee.
-The nonresident tuition for those non U.S. citizens who cannot by law establish California residency is $237 per unit, in addition to the enrollment fee.
+The nonresident tuition for out-of-state residents is $265 per unit, in addition to the enrollment fee, plus $10 for a capital outlay fee, per unit.
+The nonresident tuition for those non U.S. citizens who cannot by law establish California residency is $265 per unit, in addition to the enrollment fee, plus $10 for a capital outlay fee, per unit.
+This amount may be changed by the governor/state legislature without notice.
 The District reserves the right to adjust the nonresident tuition fee in line with applicable law.

 If you attended a California high school for three or more years and graduated from a California high school or attained a GED or Certificate of Proficiency, you may be eligible for an exemption from nonresident tuition fees.
 AB540 Exemption Form (PDF).

 The Student Activity Fee allows the Los Medanos College Associated Students (student government) to provide scholarships, leadership opportunities, cultural programs and other co-curricular programs for the college.
 It also funds programs such as the textbook on reserve program that allows students to check out course textbooks for use in the library.
 Students may request a refund of the fee by submitting the Student Activity Fee Refund Request Form before the refund deadline.